stefanpetschinka/graph-loop/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.21734458.svg)](https://doi.org/10.5281/zenodo.21734458)

-**Canonical reference repository for the Graph Loop**, a concept within the AEO Mastery Framework developed by Stefan Petschinka.
+**Canonical reference repository for the Graph Loop**, a concept within the AEO Mastery Framework developed by Stefan Petschinka, AEO Strategist, Entity Architect and Founder of richresults.ai.

 The Graph Loop is a conceptual model for the self-reinforcing cycle through which repeated, corroborated signals can be consolidated and reused as facts by AI systems.